kunigami/kunigami.github.io/blog/_posts/2023-07-10-on-lifetime.md

 ## The Lifetime of this Blog

 When I first started writing web pages back in college, I had this plan of writing interactive apps for algorithms.
-Computational Geometry algorithm are very suitable for this purpose since they're discrete and often in 2D, so I did it for the *Ear clipping* polygon triangulation algorithm and the *Jarvis march* convex hull algorithm.
+Computational Geometry algorithms are very suitable for this purpose since they're discrete and often in 2D, so I did it for the *Ear clipping* polygon triangulation algorithm and the *Jarvis march* convex hull algorithm.

 I wrote them in Java Applets, which is now a defunct technology, so these applets are no longer accessible.
 I have a strong preference for building things that last, so I'm now very deliberate about choosing technologies that I think have a good chance to last a long time.